Carrying capacity: Mathematics

-Software is available to help calculate the carrying capacity of a given natural environment.

 Population ecology

 Carrying capacity is a commonly used concept for biologists when trying to better understand biological populations and the factors which affect them.
 When addressing biological populations, carrying capacity can be seen as a stable dynamic equilibrium, taking into account extinction and colonization rates.
 In population biology, logistic growth assumes that population size fluctuates above and below an equilibrium value.

 Numerous authors have questioned the usefulness of the term when applied to actual wild populations.
 Although useful in theory and in laboratory experiments, carrying capacity as a method of measuring population limits in the environment is less useful as it sometimes oversimplifies the interactions between species.

 Agriculture

 It is important for farmers to calculate the carrying capacity of their land so they can establish a sustainable stocking rate.
 For example, calculating the carrying capacity of a paddock in Australia is done in Dry Sheep Equivalents (DSEs).
 A single DSE is 50 kg Merino wether, dry ewe or non-pregnant ewe, which is maintained in a stable condition.
 Not only sheep are calculated in DSEs, the carrying capacity for other livestock is also calculated using this measure.
 A 200 kg weaned calf of a British style breed gaining 0.25 kg/day is 5.5DSE, but if the same weight of the same type of calf were gaining 0.75 kg/day, it would be measured at 8DSE.
 Cattle are not all the same, their DSEs can vary depending on breed, growth rates, weights, if it is a cow ('dam'), steer or ox ('bullock' in Australia), and if it weaning, pregnant or 'wet' (i.e. lactating).

 In other parts of the world different units are used for calculating carrying capacities.
 In the United Kingdom the paddock is measured in LU, livestock units, although different schemes exist for this.
 New Zealand uses either LU, EE (ewe equivalents) or SU (stock units).
-In the USA and Canada the traditional system uses animal units (AU).
+In the US and Canada the traditional system uses animal units (AU).
 A French/Swiss unit is Unité de Gros Bétail (UGB).

 In some European countries such as Switzerland the pasture (alm or alp) is traditionally measured in Stoß, with one Stoß equaling four Füße (feet).
 A more modern European system is Großvieheinheit (GV or GVE), corresponding to 500 kg in liveweight of cattle.
 In extensive agriculture 2 GV/ha is a common stocking rate, in intensive agriculture, when grazing is supplemented with extra fodder, rates can be 5 to 10 GV/ha.
 In Europe average stocking rates vary depending on the country, in 2000 the Netherlands and Belgium had a very high rate of 3.82 GV/ha and 3.19 GV/ha respectively, surrounding countries have rates of around 1 to 1.5 GV/ha, and more southern European countries have lower rates, with Spain having the lowest rate of 0.44 GV/ha.